What is Temu? What parents need to know

 According to their Privacy Policy, Temu collects and holds a range of personal information.
 The list includes:

-• Profile data that includes your photo, links to social media profiles and any other information you add to your profile
+- Profile data.
+This includes your photo, links to social media profiles and any other information on your profile

 They also collect information from third-party sources and combine that with what they collect.